Winner (Better Call Saul)

 "Winner" is the tenth and final episode of the fourth season of the AMC television series Better Call Saul, a spinoff Breaking Bad.
 The episode aired on October 8, 2018, on AMC in the United States.
 Outside of the United States, the episode premiered on Netflix.

 In the episode, Jimmy McGill (Bob Odenkirk) attempts to convince an appeals panel of the New Mexico Bar Association that he should be reinstated as a lawyer, after the original panel rejected him for being "insincere".
 After Werner Ziegler (Rainer Bock) escapes from the secret, high-security construction project he is working on for Gus Fring (Giancarlo Esposito), Gus' fixer Mike (Jonathan Banks) attempts to find him and bring him back.
 At the same time, Lalo Salamanca (Tony Dalton) is pursuing Werner so that he can figure out what Gus is up to.

 Plot

-Opening flashback
+Opening

-In 1998, the staff of Hamlin Hamlin McGill visit a karaoke club to celebrate Jimmy's admission to the New Mexico bar.
+In 1998, HHM's staff visits a karaoke club to celebrate Jimmy McGill attaining admission to the New Mexico bar.
 (Note: As seen in "RICO".)
-Chuck tries to leave early, but is cajoled by Jimmy into going on stage with him and singing a duet ("The Winner Takes It All" by ABBA).
-The two return to Jimmy's apartment, where they lie down together in Jimmy's bed, blearily singing the same song as they fall asleep.
+Chuck is bored and tries to leave, but Jimmy cheers him up by having him sing "The Winner Takes It All" by ABBA together.
+They drunkenly return to Jimmy's apartment where they fall asleep in his bed, where they once again sing "The Winner Takes It All".